esrlabs/northstar/README.md

 * **`loop_dev`** -- Prefix of preconfigured loopback devices.
 Usually loopback devices are e.g /dev/block0
 * **`device_mapper`** -- Device mapper control file.
 * **`device_mapper_dev`** -- Prefix of device mapper mappings.

+## Controlling the runtime

+The northstar runtime can be controlled our `nstar` application or from a custom application.
+You can

+- start and stop containers
+- uninstall or upgrade containers
+- query information about running processes and setttings
+- ...
+With `nstar` we include a commandline interface that can be used to issue commands to the runtime.
+Underneth all communication happends via protocol-buffer objects over sockets (see [the runtime API README](north_common/README.md))

 ## Examples